 Why do bad things happen to good people?

-A Christian answer that does not insult your intelligence — including a hard look at the question itself, and what Jesus actually said about it.
+A careful answer that doesn't insult your intelligence — including a hard look at the question itself, and what Jesus actually said about it.

 This question almost always comes from a specific event, not a philosophy class.
 Someone you love is sick, or gone, or hurting in a way that is not fair.
 The version of the question that ends up in a search bar is usually a stand-in for "this person did not deserve this."